akeonimartin/prompts/rules_prompt_architecture.md

+Here is the updated document with **Audience and Use Context** integrated as a full structural rule (placed after Scope and Level, since it governs pragmatic orientation), and numbering adjusted accordingly.

+---

 # Canonical Rules of Prompt Architecture

 *A structural framework for writing clear, disciplined, and robust prompts*

 These rules govern prompt design across analytical, creative, reasoning, and production systems.
-They regulate purpose, feasibility, scope, constraint integrity, semantic clarity, epistemic proportionality, context control, and instruction authority.
+They regulate purpose, feasibility, scope, audience fit, constraint integrity, semantic clarity, epistemic proportionality, context control, and instruction authority.

 Not every rule must be made explicit in every prompt.
 As complexity increases, more must be specified.